wezm/wezm.net/v2/content/posts/2022/generate-rss-from-webpage/index.md

 Sometimes an RSS feed isn't available on a website.
 If the site is open source I will often try to [open a PR to add or enable one][rss-pr].
 That's not always possible though.
-Other time the page may be one that would naturally think to provide a feed for, but one would still be useful.
+Other times the page may be one that the author wouldn't naturally think to provide a feed for, but one would still be useful.

 As an example, when we were looking to buy a house I noticed that listings would often go live on agent's websites several days or more before they were